midoshouse/ootr-multiworld/assets/doc/server-client-protocol.md

 ## `0x13` RoomsEmpty

-Sent to a client in the lobby which has sent the WaitUntilEmpty message once there are no players with claimed worlds in any of the rooms.
-This message is deprecated and will be removed in a future version.
+Sent to a client in the lobby which has sent the WaitUntilEmpty message (available only on protocol versions 16 and below) once there are no players with claimed worlds in any of the rooms.
+This message is deprecated and will be removed once support for protocol version 16 ends.
 It contains no data.

 ## `0x14` WrongFileHash

 Sent to a client in a room if it reports a file hash that doesn't match the file hash set for this room, either as previously reported by a client, or as set by the Mido's House integration for a tournament room.
-Consists of the [file hash](#file-hash) required for this room, followed by the [file hash](#file-hash) reported by the client.
+Consists of the [optional](#optional) [file hash](#file-hash) required for this room, followed by the [optional](#optional) [file hash](#file-hash) reported by the client.
+In both cases, no file hash represents a seed rolled on a randomizer version from before co-op context version 4.
+No file hash is considered to be compatible with no file hash, but no file hash and any given file hash are considered incompatible.

 ## `0x15` ProgressiveItems